flameit-os/flameit.io/_portfolio/project4.md

 ---
 caption:
-  title: DIY Community Support
+  title: Tailor-made designs
-  subtitle: We support DIY communities.
+  subtitle: We are doing
-  thumbnail: assets/img/portfolio/explore-thumbnail.jpg
+  thumbnail: assets/img/portfolio/tailormade-thumbnail.jpg
-  icon: fab fa-discord
+  icon: fas fa-tshirt

-title: DIY Community Support
+title: Tailor-made designs
-subtitle: We support DIY communities.
+subtitle: We are doing tailor-made immersion cooling solutions
-image: /assets/img/portfolio/explore-full.jpg
+image: /assets/img/portfolio/tailormade-full.jpg
-alt:
+alt: Shirts on a hanger
 ---
 We like to say it's the best solution in the world, and we like to believe it is true.